wrong-about-everything/wrong-about-everything.github.io/_posts/2020-05-01-Causation:-Properties-and-the-Laws-of-Nature.md

 ---
 layout: post
-title: Causation.
-Properties and the Laws of Nature
+title: "Causation: Properties and the Laws of Nature"
-tags: [causation, properties, the laws of nature]
+tags: [causation, properties, the laws of nature, induction, abstraction]
 published: false
 ---

 To be honest, I really struggled with the title.
 There are quite a few topics covered here, all of them are interconnected somehow, but which one is central?
 Finally, I came up with the one you see above.
 This post is about causation, and there are two major views on that.
 Both of those views stand upon two major topics: properties and the laws of nature.
+Your stance on those topics, in turn, depends on how you perceive induction.

 ## Categorical and Dispositional properties
 ### Categorical properties
 There is an apple in front of me right now.
 It's red.
 This property, "being red", describes this apple as it really is, not as it could be upon some conditions.
 This kind of properties is called categorical.

 ![This apple just is red](/images/causation/01_categorical_property.jpg)
-<figcaption>This apple just is red.
-Photo by [an_vision](https://unsplash.com/@anvision?utm_source=unsplash&utm_medium=referral&utm_content=creditCopyText) on [Unsplash](https://unsplash.com/s/photos/apple?utm_source=unsplash&utm_medium=referral&utm_content=creditCopyText)</figcaption>
+<figcaption>This apple just is red</figcaption>

 Now consider two billiard balls.
 They are at the table, lying still.
 "Being still" is a categorical property.
 Now imagine that they collide.
 What would happen?
 Your experience probably tells you that they would bounce away, which is, most probably, true.
 But why is it so?
 If you're all into categorical properties, you would like to explain this behavior through the way those balls are.
 Your best bet might be to appeal to the specific way its molecular structure is.
 Categoricalist naturally prefers descriptive vocabulary instead of prescriptive.
 For example, categoricalist won't say that the balls are bouncy.
 This phrase implies that they _need_ to bounce away when colliding.
 It implies a necessary causation: if the balls collide, they will bounce away.
 They simply don't have other options.

 ![What if the cue won't hit the ball?
 How would we know that the balls are bouncy?](/images/causation/02_dispositional_property.jpg)
 <figcaption>What if the cue won't hit the ball?
-How would we know that the balls are bouncy?
-Photo: [C. Z. Shi](https://unsplash.com/@skulkingfaux?utm_source=unsplash&utm_medium=referral&utm_content=creditCopyText) on [Unsplash](https://unsplash.com/s/photos/billiard-balls?utm_source=unsplash&utm_medium=referral&utm_content=creditCopyText)</figcaption>
+How would we know that the balls are bouncy?</figcaption>

 And what if those balls have never collided so far, and never will?
 Then "being bouncy" does not describe the world as it is.
 Instead, it describes it as it could be upon specific conditions.
 In other words, it's not a categorical property.
 What is it then?